lfborjas/swiss-ephemeris/README.md

 ## Contributing

 I've only made available the types and functions that are useful for my own, traditional, horoscope calculations.
 Feel free to add more!
-See the [astro.com documentation](https://www.astro.com/swisseph/swisseph.htm) for ideas!
+See the [astro.com documentation](https://www.astro.com/swisseph/swisseph.htm) for ideas.

+### Preparing for Hackage

+Since this is a Stack project, we use `stack sdist` to prepare the tarball.